hermonochy/Rescueland/The Planet File.md

 Atmosphere: Nitrogen 70%, Oxygen 25%, Argon 4%

 General: The weakest planet in the Rescueland Empire, N2 joined due to threats from Bad Guy Land.
+There is no set leader, as the entire planet is split up into tribes on average about a thousand strong.